IMOS FishSOOP

 How does it work?

-• Our technology partner, Zebra-Tech, has developed a compact, low-cost temperature sensor (the Moana sensor) that can be attached to many types of commercial fishing gear.
+Our technology partner, Zebra-Tech, has developed a compact, low-cost temperature sensor (the Moana sensor) that can be attached to many types of commercial or recreational fishing gear.
 It operates with minimal human intervention and communicates directly to a solar powered deck box.

-There are approximately 6500 active fishing vessels in Australian waters.
-This network of fishing vessels can collectively provide cost-effective, real-time subsurface data in our vast EEZ.
+There are thousands of vessels operating around Australia and across the South Pacific.
+This network of fishing vessels can collectively provide cost-effective, real-time subsurface data in our vast EEZ and beyond.

 In the longer term, we hope the data will assist in standardising catch rates in our fisheries stock assessment models.
 Furthermore, better ocean data will improve our understanding of general ocean warming, marine heatwave events, temperature impacts on the relative or total abundance of species, species range shift, and the impact of this on fisheries productivity.